Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Definition of the norms

 \begin{lemma}[Relation with the dual of $\cC^r(\Omega_0)$] There exists $C\ge 1$ so that

 \end{lemma}

 We introduce the subspace $\cC^0_\sim$ of those continuous functions on $\Omega_0$ which can be viewed as continuous functions on the quotient space $\Omega=\Omega_0/\sim$:

-It is well known that $\Phi_t$ is continuous on the topological metric quotient \footnote{ The requirement $\|\oldh\|_0<\infty$ essentially imposes that $\oldh$ is in some kind of Sobolev space with positive exponent in the flow direction, and thus continuous almost everywhere on the quotient $\Omega$, but we shall neither prove nor use this fact.} space $\Omega$ see e.g. \cite[Exercise 2.27]{chernov book}.
+It is well known that $\Phi_t$ is continuous on the topological metric quotient\footnote{ The requirement $\|\oldh\|_0<\infty$ essentially implies that $\oldh$ is in some kind of Sobolev space with positive exponent in the flow direction, thus continuous almost everywhere on the quotient $\Omega$.
+We shall neither prove nor use this.} space $\Omega$ see e.g. \cite[Exercise 2.27]{chernov book}.
 This implies that if $\oldh\in \cC^0_\sim$ then $\oldh\circ \Phi_{-t} \in \cC^0_\sim$ for all $t\in \bR$.
 We can now introduce our main Banach spaces: